Home Home

 The kind thoughts of the people go to help me bear my cross.
 We all have a cross to bear, and when I look at others' plight, I feel my cross is only light.

-To the kind nurses who took me to kiss him "Good-bye" thanks, and I'll always remember the youngest nurse's sweet face.
+To the kind nurses who took me to kiss him "Good-bye," thanks, and I'll always remember the youngest nurse's sweet face.
 God gave me these words in the loneliness of the night when his little sister was sleeping by my side.
 Once again thanks for all your kindness, I'll never forget.

-Rex Gentle was born on 3rd April 1909 in Newtown, Montgomeryshire in Wales.
-He was an identical twin and engaged to May Jones.
-Employed as a Trainee Manager at W. H. Smith in Newtown, he had been sent to their Coventry store to provide holiday cover and had only been in the city for a couple of weeks.
-He lodged with the Arnott family in Daimler Road.
+In August, Rex was assigned to work at the Coventry store which was located at 62 Hertford Street.
+He lodged with the Arnott family at 12 Daimler Road, and had been working in the city for two weeks when his life was cruelly ended.
 It is believed that he changed his lunch hour on that fateful day so both he and young John could eat at the same time at the Arnott family home - thus saving Mrs Arnott the trouble of having to prepare separate meals at different times.
 It was an act of kindness typical of Rex.
+Some newspaper reports suggest that he lost his life on what was meant to be the last day of his employment in Coventry before taking up a similar role at the Warwick store.

 Rex Gentle Rex Gentle.